mjromper/latch-qlik-sense/README.md

 # Installation of this module for Qlik Sense Server (ServiceDispatcher)

+On the server where Qlik Sense Server is installed:

 * Launch PowerShell in Administrator mode (right-click and select Run As Administrator)
 * Create and change directory to an empty directory, i.e. C:\TempLatch